rd-mg/crypto-signal/docs/config.md

 description: Valid values are the name of a signal line for the select indicator or informant.
 Which signal to use of the selected indicator or informant.

-An example of configuring an informant would look as follows:
+An example of configuring a informant would look as follows:

 ```yml
 crossovers: